 Truro is, in fact, Cornwall’s only city.
 For a county this size, that’s something of an achievement in and of itself!

 Cornwall has many famous towns, such as Falmouth, where it is said that news of Admiral Horatio Nelson’s death first arose.
-It’s been an important harbour and naval base over the decades.
+It’s been an important harbor and naval base over the decades.

 Recently Cornwall has become known for a food scene to rival London and beyond.